 The Owner’s Representative (or Engineer) shall conduct performance assessments at the end of the 1-year plant establishment period.
 The Contractor shall be notified seven (7) days prior to an assessment and may be present during the assessment.

-At the end of the 1-year plant establishment period, percent survival of Plantings shall be at least seventy-five (75) percent in each of the planting zones for each work area, and 40% for Deep Riparian Planting with Engineered Wood Jams,” as determined by quantitative assessment by the Owner’s Representative or Engineer in at least three (3) representative areas no less than 2,500 square feet per planting zone.
+At the end of the 1-year plant establishment period, percent survival of Plantings shall be at least seventy (70) percent in each of the planting zones for each work area, and at least sixty (60) percent for Upland and Staging and Access Planting ,” as determined by quantitative assessment by the Owner’s Representative or Engineer in at least three (3) representative areas no less than 2,500 square feet per planting zone.

 At the end of the 1-year plant establishment period, number of live grass seedlings per planting zone shall be a minimum of five (5) of seedlings per square foot, composed of seeded species for the planting zone for each work area, as determined by quantitative assessment by the Owner’s Representative or the Engineer in at least three (3) representative areas no less than 2,500 square feet per planting zone.